 Learn From a Leading Provider of Education for Global Security and Intelligence Professionals

-Our applied doctoral degrees in global security and strategic intelligence are the first programs of their kind taught online by an accredited university and backed by decades of experience by our highly-credentialed faculty working in the field.
+Our applied doctoral programs online in global security and strategic intelligence are the first programs of their kind taught online by an accredited university and backed by decades of experience by our highly-credentialed faculty working in the field.

-Research in an applied doctorate program focuses on real-world scenarios and solving problems with actionable results.
+Research in an applied doctoral programs online focuses on real-world scenarios and solving problems with actionable results.
 Learnings can be put to immediate use on the job and will help you to:

 - Synthesize research